List of Canadian restaurant chains

 Although many of the largest restaurant chains in Canada are US-based (McDonald's and Yum!
-Brands among others), some Canadian-based (owned and operated from Canada) restaurant chains are growing and have expanded into other markets, especially into the USA.
+Brands among others), some Canadian-based (owned and operated from Canada) restaurant chains are growing and have expanded into other markets, especially into the US.

 Major chains

 241 Pizza

 241 Pizza was founded in Toronto in 1986.
-Since then, 241 Pizza has expanded across Ontario, and has locations in Newfoundland and Saskatchewan.
+Since then, 241 Pizza has expanded across Ontario, and has locations in Newfoundland and Labrador and Saskatchewan.

 A&W (Canada)

 A&W Restaurants entered the Canadian market in 1956.
 In 1972, the American company sold the Canadian unit to Unilever thus creating A&W (Canada).
 In 1995, it was spun off into an independent entity with no ties to its American counterpart.
 They have over 800 locations nationwide.

-Bâton Rouge (restaurant)
+Bâton Rouge Steakhouse & Bar (restaurant)

+Founded in Laval, Québec Bâton Rouge is a steakhouse and bar owned by MTY Food Group Inc., with most of their locations found in Québec and the Greater Toronto Area.

 BeaverTails/Queues de Castor

 BeaverTails pastry (or Queues de Castor pâtisserie in Quebec) is a chain of pastry stands operated by BeaverTails Canada Inc. The chain's namesake product is a line of fried dough pastries, individually hand-stretched to resemble a beaver's tail.
 The chain began in Ottawa and now has franchises and licensees in six countries: Canada (Atlantic Canada, Ontario, Alberta, Manitoba, British Columbia and Quebec), the United States, Japan, France, U.A.E., and Mexico.